Java

 int age = 30; // Mutable variable

-var dynamicVar = "Hello"; // Type inferred at compile-time
+var dynamicVar = "Hello"; // Inferred as String at compile time

 // Scope